-· A map view, which shows current sensor readings on a map

-A dashboard view, which offers a customized view of the most critical parameters and can include visual gauges that show current values, or graphs for viewing trends or recent historical data visualization of your data.
+- · A map view, which shows current sensor readings on a map - A dashboard view, which offers a customized view of the most critical parameters and can include visual gauges that show current values, or graphs for viewing trends or recent historical data

-A well-designed dashboard, for example, would enable you to view your operation and understand where attention is needed, such as spots that are abnormally cold or dry.
-When considering systems, you should look for ones with dashboards that offer:
+A well-designed dashboard, for example, would enable you to view your operation and understand where attention is needed, such as

+Systems with a dashboard enable instant visualization of your data.
-• Compatibility with the platforms you use in the office and the fields, including laptops, desktops, iPads, or smartphones

-• Ability to integrate data from multiple stations and networks into views that clearly show the most critical information needed to make decisions
+- spots that are abnormally cold or dry.
+When considering systems, you should look for ones with dashboards that offer: - Compatibility with the platforms you use in the office and the fields, including laptops, desktops, iPads, or smartphones - Ability to integrate data from multiple stations and networks into views that clearly show the most critical information needed to make decisions